-2013 Water Quality Data - Village of Martin W.S.S.N. #4155
+2018 Water Quality Data - Village of Martin W.S.S.N. #4155

-This table shows the results of our monitoring for regulated substances during the period of January 1st to December 31st, 2011.
+This table shows the results of our monitoring for regulated substances during the period of January 1st to December 31st, 2018.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.

-Regulated Substance MCL MCLG Sample Date Level Detected Range Range of Detect Violation ly Sources of Contamination Arsenic (ppb) 10 0 06/2012 3 1 n/a No I Erosion of natural deposits Fluoride (ppm) 4 4 07/2013 0.16 1 n/a No Erosion of natural deposits .Regulated Substance MCL MCLG Sample Dat e Highest RAA 2006 F 2006 Range of Detect Violation Likely Sources of Contamination Haloacetic Acids (ppb) 60 na 07/2013 5 n/a No Erosion of natural deposits Total Trihalomethanes (ppb) 80 na 07/2013 17.1 n/a No) Erosion of natural deposits Chlorine (ppm) 4 4 monthly 0.30 0.
-0.27 - 0.37 No Byproduct of disinfection Radioactive Substance MCL MCLG Sample Date .evel tected Range of Detect Vi Violation Like ly Sources of Contamination RA226 (pCi/L) 15 0 06/2011 ().28 n/a n/a No Erosion of natural deposits RA228 (pCi/L) 15 0 06/2011 1.1 n/a No Erosion of natural deposits Substance Subject To AL Subject To AL Action Level Sample Date 90 th Percentile le # # Sites Exceeding ng AL Like ly Sources of Contamination Copper (ppb) 1300 08/2012 92.5 0 Corrosion of household plumbing systems.
-Lead (ppb) 15 08/2012 2 0 0 Corr osion of household plumbing systems.
+Regulated Substance MCL MCLG Sample Date Level l Detected Range of Detect Vic olation Like ely Sources of Contamination Arsenic (ppb) 10 0 06/2012 3 n/ 'a · N Erosion of natural deposits Fluoride (ppm) 4 4 06/2018 0.14 'a No Erosion of natural deposits .Regulated Substance MCL MCLG Sample Dat te Highest RAA 2006 Range of Detect Viola ion Likely Sources of Contamination Haloacetic Acids (ppb) 60 na 06/2018 4 n/a No Erosion of natural deposits Total Trihalomethanes (ppb) 80 na 06/2018 17.8 n/a No ) Erosion of natural deposits Chlorine (ppm) 4 4 monthly 0.29 0.2 0.28 - 0.31 No ) Byproduct of disinfection Radioactive Substance MCL MCLG Sample Date evel Range of Detect Vi iolati ion Like ely Sources of Contamination RA226 (pCi/L) 5 0 06-2017 0. .62 n/a No Eros sion of natural deposits RA228 (pCi/L) 5 0 06-2017 0.
+0.38 n/a No Erosion of natural deposits Substance Subject To AL Action Level Sample Date 90 th Percentile # Sites Exceeding AL ng AL Like ely Sources of Contamination Copper (ppb) 1 300 07/2018 90 0 Corr osion of household plumbing systems.
+Lead (ppb) 15 07/2018 2.0 0 Corr osion of household plumbing systems.

-Lead and copper are not found in drinking water as it leaves the well and enters the distribution system but are measured at the customer's tap.
-Nine sites were tested in Martin.
-One exceeded the action level set by the EPA.
+\\ Lead and copper are not found in drinking water as it leaves the well and enters the distribution system but are measured at the customer's tap.

+Five sites were tested in Martin; however, DEQ requires 10 sites so the test will be repeated in 2019.
+No results exceeded the action level set by the EPA.

-Unregulated Substance Sample Date Range of Detect Average Violation Likely Sources of Contamination Sodium (ppm) 07/2013 17 17 No Erosion of natural deposits
+Unregulated Substance Sample Date Range of Detect Average Violation Likely Sources of Contamination Sodium (ppm) 06/2018 18 18 No Erosion of natural deposits

-EPA has not established drinking water standards for unregulated contaminants; monitoring helps the EPA determine whether future regulation is warranted.
+\\\ EPA has not established drinking water standards for unregulated contaminants; monitoring helps the EPA determine whether future regulation is warranted.

 AL (Action Level) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 MCL (Maximum Contaminant Level) - highest level of a contaminant allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCLG (Maximum Contaminant Level Goal) - level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-MRDL Maximum Residual Disinfectant Level) - Highest level of disinfectant allowed in drinking water.
+S MRDL Maximum Residual Disinfectant Level) - Highest level of disinfectant allowed in drinking water.
 There is convincing evidence that use of a disinfectant is necessary to control microbials.
-MRGDL (Maximum Residual Goal Disinfectant Level) - Level of drinking water disinfectant below which there is no know or expected risk to health.
-MRDLs do not reflect the benefits of the use of

-DEFINITIONS disinfectants to control microbial contaminants.
+IONS MRGDL (Maximum Residual Goal Disinfectant Level) - Level of drinking water disinfectant below which there is no know or expected risk to health.
+MRDLs do not reflect the benefits of the use of I⊨ disinfectants to control microbial contaminants.
 ND (Non-Detect) - laboratory analysis indicates that the constituent is not present.

-PPB (Parts per billion) - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.

-PPM (Parts per million) - one part per million corresponds to one minute in 2 years or a single penny in \$10,000.

-RAA (Running Annual Average) - For most contaminants, this is calculated quarterly.

-pCi/L (Picocuries per Liter) - A measure of radioactivity.
+5 PPB (Parts per billion) - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
+PPM (Parts per million) - one part per million corresponds to one minute in 2 years or a single penny in \$10,000. pCi/L (Picocuries per Liter) - A measure of radioactivity.
+RAA (Running Annual Average) - (Calculated quarterly for Chlorine residual.
+Other contaminates are tested annually)